Triumph Daytona 955i

 patented)

-These will have to be purchased direct from Factory Pro / 415 491-5920 9-6 pac time, M-F.
+These will have to be purchased direct from Factory Pro / 415 883-5620

 Needless to say....... there are no guarantees, no warranties, no implied warranties, no unimplied warranties, no warranties of fitness for any purpose, no fitment warranties or any responsibility for what you do in your spare time, your wife, your kids, the dog, your neighbors, your boss, your in-laws, your truck, etc. All taxes and duties are the responsibility of the user and so on..........
-I'm not forcing you to buy this stuff that doesn't fit a triumph... yadda... yadda.... yadda...... (yes, evil curmudgeon, Marc Salvisberg wrote this....)
+I'm not forcing you to buy this stuff that doesn't fit a triumph... yadda... yadda.... yadda...... (and yes, Marc Salvisberg wrote this....)

 Have fun!